 Everyone loves going on vacation.
-Dreaming how exotic it would be to live on a Mexican beach or the French Riviera for the rest of their lives, while you relax for those 2 weeks in August on holiday, does not give an accurate idea of living in that country.
-I suggest people take a long rental home, or travel around more intensively, to get a better feel.
-We hope to learn the language, the customs, the food, the people, the tourist areas, the recreation areas and the tradition to help make an informed decision.
+Dreaming how exotic it would be to live on a Mexican beach or the French Riviera for the rest of their lives, while you relax for those 2 weeks in August on holiday, it really doesn’t give an accurate idea of living in that country.
+I suggest people take a long rental home, or travel around more intensively to get a better feel.
+We hope to learn the language, the customs, the food, the people, the tourist areas, the recreation areas and the traditions to help make an informed decision.

 We have been leaving messages for people online all week.
 Our realtor is also leaving messages on our behalf.
-It is too cold to camp, (we did not plan that one out very well) the night temperate drops to around 10 degrees, and the pop-top doesn’t block out any wind or cold air.
-It takes much longer for people to get back to one another here.
-There’s a week turn around on most conversations.
+It is too cold to camp, (we did not plan that part out very well) the night temperate drops to around 10 degrees, and the pop-top doesn’t block out any wind or cold air.
+I am finding, it takes much longer for people to return messages here.
+There’s a week turn around on most conversations!
+Welcome to southern France!

 The weather clears up and cracks in the clouds reveal warm sunshine, and it gets up to 20 degrees even with the overcast sky.
-We take the moment to venture out, and away from our computers and searches.
+We take the moment to venture out, and away from our computers and search engines.